akshayg1996/P2P_File_Sharing/README.md

 2. For linux run compile-and-run-project-linux.sh script

 To Run process locally in intellij:
-1. Go to P2PProcess class and run main method
+1. Go to peerProcess class and run main method
-2. Open P2PProcess configuration and in program arguments add some peer id and run P2PProcess configuration
+2. Open peerProcess configuration and in program arguments add some peer id and run peerProcess configuration